Illias-B22/titanbay-ae-task/README.md

 ## Data Quality Issues

 ### 1. Excel serial dates
-`created_at` and `resolved_at` in `freshdesk_tickets`, `created_at` in `platform_investors` and `scheduled_close_date` in `platform_fund_closes` are all stored as numbers like `45941.0` rather than actual dates.
+`freshdesk_tickets`(created_at & resolved_at), `platform_investors`(created_at) and 'platform_fund_closes`(`scheduled_close_date`) all stored as numbers like `45941.0` rather than actual dates.

 Fix: `dateadd('day', value::integer, '1899-12-30'::date)` in the staging models.

-A long-term action would be to pull these directly from the Freshdesk API and the platform DB.
+Long-term: pull these directly from the Freshdesk API and the platform DB.

 ### 2. partner_label has 70+ variants for 15 partners
 "CLEARWATER DIRECT", "Clearwater D", "clearwater direct", "Clearwater" are all the same partner.
 About 44% of tickets have no label at all.

-Fix: lowercased in staging and then resolved with the seed lookup we built by going through every unique value in the actual data.
+Fix: lowercase these in staging and then resolve with the seed lookup we built by going through every unique value in the actual data.
 Where both email match and label lookup fail the partner stays null and is flagged as `unresolved`.

 Long-term: this field should be a dropdown that is auto-filled from the requester's platform profile.

 ### 3. Internal QA tickets mixed in with live data
 About 44 Titanbay-domain emails appear in the ticket data.
 Subjects like "Internal QA test" distorts things.

 Fix: flagged as `is_internal = true` in staging part and filtered out in `fct_tickets`.

 Long-term: internal testing should be in a separate Freshdesk queue.

 ### 4. 'cancelled' close status not in the data dictionary
 `platform_fund_closes` has a `close_status = 'cancelled'` that isn't documented.
 Cancelled closes don't generate investor activity so they're excluded from the forecasting model.